Therapy for Bipolar Disorder

 - Change your reaction to the problem and, as a result, the thoughts and feelings that are associated with it

 CBT assists individuals suffering from bipolar because it can help them to:

 - Manage the symptoms of bipolar disorder.

-- prevent behaviours which can result in a relapse into those symptoms.
+- prevent behaviours that can result in a relapse into those symptoms.

-- learn effective coping techniques which help control the emotions and stress associated with the disorder.
+- learn effective coping techniques that help control the emotions and stress associated with the disorder.

 - Try alternative or additional treatments when others are ineffective particularly when medication is not an option.

 The role of therapy

 There is a range of talking treatments which can play an important and active role in helping sufferers to manage their condition.
 Used in concert with medication these are seen as the best methods of recovery and staying well following a diagnosis of bipolar disorder.
 Psychoanalytic psychotherapy addresses the deeper structure of personality and allows to learn emotional containment experientially, over time.
 This has the effect of allowing greater personality changes.